breadlysm/peco-assistant/README.md

 breadlysm/peco-usage-collector
 ```
 ### Run as python script
-:warning: While the package build and works within the docker containers, the chromedriver is not properly added to path within the python package.
-This will most likely be fixed.
-Until then, this option is not functioning.

-~~I have a file named ".env" in the root of the directory that looks like for testing.
-It should work all the same as automated runs.~~
+I have a file named ".env" in the root of the directory that looks like for testing.
+It should work all the same as automated runs.

-~~Once you've created that file, run the script using
+Once you've created that file, run the script using
-`python peco-usage-collector/peco-usage-collector/peco-usage-collector.py~~
+`python peco-usage-collector/peco-usage-collector/peco-usage-collector.py

 ```env
 # User Variables